 It would be easy to just pretend like that $40 doesn’t matter, but the fact is that the money came from categories for bills that have to be paid.
 That means that any “extra” money that might have been spent for date night next week (and maybe for a couple of weeks), can’t be.

 We won’t be charging anything to a credit card when there is no money in the account (because we don’t have credit cards).
 We will be “sucking it up” and doing without some fun so that we can pay those bills.
-Harsh reality, but I prefer to suffer a little “pain” now rather than a lot of pain later.
+Harsh reality, but I prefer to suffer a little “pain” now rather than a lot of pain later by going into credit card debt or pretending it doesn’t matter.

 next post: How Do We Start Changing Our Finances?